MicrosoftDocs/azure-databases-docs/articles/cosmos-db/scripts/cli/common/ipfirewall-bulk-add-remove.md

 ms.date: 11/14/2024
 ---

-# Bulk Add or Remove Firewall Rule IP Addresses
+# Add or Remove IP Firewall Rules in bulk

 [!INCLUDE[NoSQL, MongoDB, Cassandra, Gremlin, Table](../../../includes/appliesto-nosql-mongodb-cassandra-gremlin-table.md)]

-The scripts in this article demonstrates how to add and remove IP Firewall Rules in bulk for Azure Cosmos DB accounts.
+The scripts in this article demonstrate how to add and remove IP Firewall Rules in bulk for Azure Cosmos DB accounts.
 There are two separate scripts on this page, one for adding IP Addresses, and another for removing.

-The scripts add or remove the follow IP addresses for access.
+The scripts add or remove the following IP addresses for access.
 - Azure portal access to your accounts.
 - Managed services in Azure datacenters (for example, Azure Functions)
-- Any custom IP address or CIDR ranges.
+- Any custom IP address or CIDR (Classless Inter-Domain Routing) ranges.
 - Your local IP address.

-By default this script will add or remove all listed IP Addresses to every account in every resource group in the current subscription.
+By default, this script adds or removes all listed IP Addresses to every account in every resource group in the current subscription.
 You can also specify a single resource group and one or more Cosmos DB accounts within that resource group to process.

 [!INCLUDE [quickstarts-free-trial-note](~/reusable-content/ce-skilling/azure/includes/quickstarts-free-trial-note.md)]